Best Black Shows on Netflix

 Giving us a glimpse into the African-American culture, their socio-economic conditions, and lifestyles, black shows cover a wide range of subjects.
-Since the breakthrough ‘The Cosby Show,’ African American shows have come a long way.
-There are still some shortcomings when it comes to equal representation in the field of entertainment, but as the famous saying goes, “something is better than nothing.”
+Since the breakthrough of ‘The Cosby Show,’ African American shows have come a long way.
+There are still some shortcomings when it comes to equal representation in the field of entertainment, but as the famous saying goes, “Something is better than nothing.”
 If you’re looking to explore some very interesting black tv series, then we’ve got you covered.
-Here’s the list of really good African American shows on Netflix that are available to stream right now:
+Here’s the list of really good African American shows on Netflix that are available to stream right now.

 15. Greenleaf (2016-)

-‘Greenleaf,’ created by Craig Wright and executive produced by Oprah Winfrey, is a drama that debuted on the Oprah Winfrey Network on June 21, 2016.
-The plot revolves around the Greenleaf family, which runs the expansive empire of the Memphis megachurch Calvary Fellowship World Ministries.
+‘Greenleaf,’ created by Craig Wright and executively produced by Oprah Winfrey, is a drama that debuted on the Oprah Winfrey Network on June 21, 2016.
+The plot revolves around the Greenleaf family, which runs the expansive empire of the Memphis megachurch, Calvary Fellowship World Ministries.
 Outwardly, the members appear to be loving and caring towards each other; but deep within, the clan houses several scandalous secrets, including lies, betrayals, sibling rivalries, adultery, and greed.
 When Grace, the estranged daughter of James Greenleaf, returns home after two decades following her sister Faith’s mysterious death, she slowly starts unraveling the darkest truths about her family.
 The show’s leading characters are the patriarch Bishop James Greenleaf, matriarch Lady Mae Greenleaf, and Grace Greenleaf.

 14. All American (2018-)

 ‘All American,’ created by April Blair, debuted on The CW on October 10, 2018.
 Based on the real-life of Spencer Paysinger, the renowned football player, it chronicles the life of a young high school boy from South L.A.
 He is chosen to play for Beverly Hills High.
-However, since he comes from Crenshaw, he struggles in adapting to his new family at Beverly Hills.
+However, since he comes from Crenshaw, he struggles in adapting to his new family in Beverly Hills.

 13. Black Lightning (2018-)

 ‘Black Lightning,’ developed by Salim Akil, premiered on CW in 2018.
 The central plot revolves around the superhero character of the same name from the DC Universe.
-The protagonist is played by Cress Williams and other actors who star in the series include China Anne McClain, Nafessa Williams, Christine Adams, Marvin Jones III, Damon Gupton, James Remar, and Jordan Calloway.
+The protagonist is played by Cress Williams, and other actors who star in the series include China Anne McClain, Nafessa Williams, Christine Adams, Marvin Jones III, Damon Gupton, James Remar, and Jordan Calloway.
 The show chronicles the life of Black Lighting, his heroics, and the consequent effects on his family.
-He returns to his responsibilities as a vigilante after nine years, after a local gang called the 100 cause increased levels of crime and corruption in his city.
+He returns to his responsibilities as a vigilante after nine years, after a local gang called The 100 cause increased levels of crime and corruption in his city.

 Series creator Katie Cappiello developed ‘Grand Army’ from her well-known work, ‘Slut: The Play.’
 There are multiple concurrent plotlines in the show that follow various students of Grand Army High School, which is a prestigious public high school located in Brooklyn, New York.
 The series depicts its char interactions, hopes, dreams, and heartbreaks.
 There are several strong black characters in ‘Grand Army.’
-Odley Jean portrays Dominique “Dom” Pierre, a diligent student who has to balance school with her duties to her family.
-There is also Jayson Jackson, played by Maliq Johnson, a gifted young musician who is forced to face the wrath of a vindictive system Because of a silly prank.
+Odley Jean portrays Dominique “Dom” Pierre, a diligent student who has to balance school with her duties towards her family.
+There is also Jayson Jackson, played by Maliq Johnson, a gifted young musician who is forced to face the wrath of a vindictive system because of a silly prank.

 Darius Bowman (Paul-Mikél Williams) has inherited his love for dinosaurs from his late father.
-It has a lifelong dream for both of them to enter Jurassic Park.
+It has been a lifelong dream for both of them to enter Jurassic Park.
 Since his father’s death, it has become Darius’ responsibility to keep the dream alive.
 After he successfully completes a supposedly unwinnable video game, Darius wins the opportunity to attend an adventure camp on the opposite side of Isla Nublar along with five other teenagers.
 Initially, he can’t contain his excitement.
 But, as it generally happens on that island, dinosaurs break loose from their cages and end up causing massive destruction.
-Now, teenagers must work together if they want to survive.
+Now, the teenagers must work together if they want to survive.

-‘Jurassic World Camp’ Cretaceous has a diverse cast, Aside from Williams, the animated series stars Sean Giambrone as Ben Pincus, Kausar Mohammed as Yasmina “Yaz” Fadoula, and Jenna Ortega as Brooklynn.
+‘Jurassic World Camp Cretaceous’ has a diverse cast, and aside from Williams, the animated series stars Sean Giambrone as Ben Pincus, Kausar Mohammed as Yasmina “Yaz” Fadoula, and Jenna Ortega as Brooklynn.
 Representation is important to let young boys and girls know that their heroes can look like them.

-10. BlackAF (2020-)
+10. #blackAF (2020-)

-There are very few self-deprecating sitcoms out there with the level of sophistication as Kenya Barris’ ‘blackAF.’
+There are very few self-deprecating sitcoms out there with the level of sophistication as Kenya Barris’ ‘#blackAF.’
 The show depicts a fictionalized version of Barris’ life and his interactions with his wife Joya (Rashida Jones), their children, and other members of the family.
 As a successful film and television producer, Barris belongs to the top-tier of society, but the new money affluence has brought multiple issues with it.
 The family, especially Joya, often doesn’t know how to curtail their spending, and it has become a point of contention between her and her husband.

-Like the rest of Barris’ productions, the main point that ‘blackAF’ addresses revolves around black identity.
+Like the rest of Barris’ productions, the main point that ‘#blackAF’ addresses revolves around black identity.
 The family is dysfunctional to a painful degree, but its members know when it is important to forget temporary arguments and stand together.

 9. When They See Us (2019)

 Developed by Ava DuVernay, ‘When They See Us’ is a true-crime miniseries that chronicles the infamous 1989 Central Park jogger case, in which five juveniles belonging to minority communities were wrongfully convicted for the aggravated assault and rape of a white woman in Manhattan’s Central Park.
-The series follows its five protagonists through their arrest, conviction, incarceration, and the early years of post-incarceration.
-DuVernay rejected the idea of naming the series Central Park Five.
-While it was indeed the collective moniker by which public knew Kevin Richardson (Asante Blackk), Antron McCray (Caleel Harris), Yusef Salaam (Ethan Herisse), Korey Wise (Jharrel Jerome), and Raymond Santana (Marquis Rodriguez), she felt that it dehumanizes them.
+The series follows its five protagonists through their arrests, convictions, incarcerations, and the early years of post-incarceration.

-The miniseries offers an unflinching look at the institutional racism in America even at a so-called progressive fortress-like New York City.
+DuVernay rejected the idea of naming the series ‘Central Park Five.’
+While it was indeed the collective moniker by which the public knew Kevin Richardson (Asante Blackk), Antron McCray (Caleel Harris), Yusef Salaam (Ethan Herisse), Korey Wise (Jharrel Jerome), and Raymond Santana (Marquis Rodriguez), she felt that it dehumanizes them.
+The miniseries offers an unflinching look at the institutional racism in America, even at a so-called progressive fortress like New York City.
 Since its release, the four-part-show has garnered overwhelmingly positive reviews, firmly establishing DuVernay as a major social-justice filmmaker.

 8. Dear White People (2017-)

 ‘Dear White People,’ a Netflix Original drama, is a comedy show that focuses on a number of black college students studying in an Ivy League institution.
 The show highlights issues such as American racial divisions and social stratification.
 An adaptation of the 2014-released film of the same name, it is written and directed by Justin Simien.
-The format of the show follows one episode revolving around one particular character and exploring his story, problems, and how he or she tackles and solves them.
+The format of the show follows one episode revolving around one particular character and exploring their story, problems, and how he or she tackles and solves them.

 7. On My Block (2018-)